vedcodes2312/vedcodes2312/README.md

 <br>
 💻 I love coding,trying new tools,languages and other tech.
 <br>
-⌚ Dived in the multiverse of programming in 2024,having basic prior knowledge of HTML and Java from school days.
+⌚ Dived into the multiverse of programming in 2024,having basic prior knowledge of HTML and Java from school days.
 <hr>
 <h2 align="center">🔥 Languages,Frameworks,Tools, Abilities and Other Softwares🔥</h2>
 <br>